-- A. The application for funding shall include a PNA and comprehensive SC Housing Rehabilitation Work Scope Form outlined below.
+The application for funding shall include a PNA and comprehensive SC Housing Rehabilitation Work Scope Form outlined below.
 Rehabilitation projects selected for funding must submit all pre-construction due diligence documentation outlined in the Architectural Submittals Instructions, including a complete set of plans and specifications produced by an architect licensed in South Carolina.
 The SC Housing Rehabilitation Work Scope Form submitted at application may not be changed between application submission and Final Allocation without SC Housing's consent.
-All proposed work approved during the application process must be completed. - B. SC Housing may determine the need to perform its own Physical Needs Assessment (PNA) or decline any application for rehabilitation if it is determined that the rehabilitation work scope: - 1.
-Is inadequate or excessive; - 2.
-Does not address the issues of the Physical Needs Assessment; - 3.
-Does not address major structural issues, building codes, health, safety, marketing or any other conditions observed on the site; - 4.
-Will not result in safe, decent housing. - C. SC Housing may verify all information contained in the PNA report with an on-site inspection of the property conducted during the application process.
+All proposed work approved during the application process must be completed.

-D. Physical Needs Assessment Requirements
+2. Physical Needs Assessments

-- 1. The PNA is required at time of application for all rehabilitation, adaptive reuse, and historic preservation properties applications.
-The PNA, including an on-site investigation, narrative report, and Fannie Mae forms, must be conducted by a Qualified Consultant, who meets the following experience requirements and qualifications: - a.
-Independent from the Applicant/Owner/Developer and have the capacity to render a report in accordance with Rehabilitation Guidelines. - b.
-Have no less than five (5) years of experience performing physical needs assessments for affordable rental housing projects. - c.
-Not be presently debarred, suspended, proposed for debarment or suspension, declared ineligible or excluded from participation by any state or federal department, agency, or program. - d.
-Agrees to comply with all applicable laws, including, but not, limited to federal, state and local laws, codes, regulations, ordinances, rules and orders, including all laws
+The PNA is required at time of application for all rehabilitation, adaptive reuse, and historic preservation properties applications.
+The PNA, including an on-site investigation, narrative report, and Fannie Mae forms, must be conducted by a Qualified Consultant, who meets the following experience requirements and qualifications:

+- Independent from the Applicant/Owner/Developer and have the capacity to render a report in accordance with Rehabilitation Guidelines. - Have no less than five (5) years of experience performing physical needs assessments for affordable rental housing projects. - Not be presently debarred, suspended, proposed for debarment or suspension, declared ineligible or excluded from participation by any state or federal department, agency, or program. - Agrees to comply with all applicable laws, including, but not, limited to federal, state and local laws, codes, regulations, ordinances, rules and orders, including all laws concerning fair housing and equal opportunity that protect individuals and groups familial status, or sex. - Agree to comply with the SC Illegal Immigration Reform Act requirements of Title 8, Chapter 14 of the SC Code Annotated, and any other applicable state or federal immigration laws.
+Consultant must be registered with and using E-Verify. - Consultant must comply with Drug Free Workplace requirements.